elastic/apm-agent-python/CONTRIBUTING.md

              image: foobase:latest

-    You'll also have to add a `DOCKER_DEPS` environment variable to `tests/scripts/envs/foo.sh` which tells the matrix to spin up the given docker-compose service before running your tests.
+    You'll also have to add a `DOCKER_DEPS` environment variable to `tests/scripts/envs/foo.sh` which tells the matrix to spin up the given Docker compose service before running your tests.
     You may also need to add things like hostname configuration here.

         DOCKER_DEPS="foo"